Ratgeber

 The current remains the same as with a single module.
 Total current = 2.40 A

-The total power is the sum of the power of all modules.
-Total power = 100 Wp * 3 = 300 Wp
+The total power output is the sum of the power output of all modules.
+Total power output = 100 Wp * 3 = 300 Wp

 Result of the series connection: A series connection of three 100 Wp modules results in a total voltage of 125.28 V at a current of 2.40 A and a total power of 300 Wp.